Lynette Edwell

 Lynette Edwell (born 1940) was a member of the Greenham Common Women's Peace Camp, which was a protest, between 1981 and 2000, against US nuclear-armed cruise missiles being sited in the UK.
 Living close to the RAF Greenham Common base near Newbury, Berkshire, she supported other protestors with accommodation, baths, food, and access to office facilities.
 She played an important role in monitoring the movement of the missiles around the countryside.

 Early life

 Edwell was born in Calcutta, India in 1940.
 She never met her father, a surgeon, who died in the Fall of Singapore to Japanese forces in February 1942.
 She attended a Catholic school run by nuns, with whom she was often in conflict.
 Later she was to discover that many of the women at Greenham Common shared her convent school background.
 After moving to England, she married and bought a house in Newbury in 1978.
 Her husband was a journalist with the Daily Mail and she worked as a journalist with the Horticultural Trades Association.
-They subsequently divorced.
-Edwell had four children.
+They had four children.